 Rise to super stardom

-2008 saw Ono starting to get recognition from his peers and fans in Japan as he won his first ever award at the Seiyuu Awards.
+2008 saw Ono starting to get recognition from his peers and fans in Japan as he won his first-ever award at the Seiyuu Awards.

 He was so emotional over getting this award that couldn’t contain his tears, making others instantly trying to comfort him.

-That didn’t last longer because as soon as he heard he was going to split the Best supporting actor award (for his roles as Hosaka in Minami-ke and Kagezaki in Rental Magica) with Hiroshi Kamiya, he got off the stage and started snapping pictures of Kamiya giving his award speech, the sight was described by Kamiya as being “extremely embarrassing“.
+That didn’t last long because as soon as he heard he was going to split the Best supporting actor award (for his roles as Hosaka in Minami-ke and Kagezaki in Rental Magica) with Hiroshi Kamiya, he got off the stage and started snapping pictures of Kamiya giving his award speech, the sight was described by Kamiya as being “extremely embarrassing“.

 This award paved the way for what was to come in the following year.